Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

 Ben Gamel’s RBI double against Richard Bleier (2-1) in the top of the 11th put the Pirates ahead 2-1.

-Pittsburgh tied it 1-1 in the eighth on third baseman Anderson’s fielding error that scored Yoshi Tsutsugo from first.
+Pittsburgh tied it at 1 in the eighth on third baseman Anderson’s fielding error that scored Yoshi Tsutsugo from first.
 Tsutsugo reached on a two-out single against reliever Steven Okert.
 Anderson muffed Diego Castillo’s hard grounder and Tsutsugo raced home as the ball went into foul ground in left field.

 Wendle broke a scoreless tie with an RBI double in the fifth.
 He was not in the original lineup but entered after Jon Berti left with an injury.